uf0o/nastia-antidisasm-antideb/README.md

-# nastia_antidebugger
+# nastia_antidisasm
-A tiny but effective ELF antidebugger
+A tiny but effective ELF anti-disassembler

 | inspired by the original work from 'liveoverflow'|